-Establishment of South African Council for the Architectural Profession

-2. There is hereby established a juristic person to be known as the South African Council for the Architectural Profession.

-Composition of council

-3. (1) The council consists of the following members, appointed by the Minister, 5 taking into account, among other things, the principles of transparency and representivity-

-- (a) seven registered persons, excluding candidates, of whom at least four must actively practise in the architectural profession- - (i) who must be nominated by the voluntary associations and any registered 10 person; and - (ii) who must represent the categories of registered persons contemplated in section 18, in the prescribed manner; - (b) two professionals in the service of the State nominated by any sphere of government, of whom at least one must be nominated by the department; and 15 - (c) two members of the public nominated through an open process of public participation.

-(2) A maximum of a third of the members of the South African Council for Architects, established in terms of the Architects' Act, 1970 (Act No. 35 of 1970), who are nominated by that council remain in office for the first term of the council.
-20
+(xv) "rule" means a rule made and in force under this Act; (xvi) "this Act" includes any notice, order or rule issued or made under this Act; (xvii) "voluntary association" means any voluntary association recognised by the council in terms of section 25.
+Establishment of South African Council for the Project and Construction Management Professions 2.
+There is hereby established a juristic person to be known as the South African Council for the Project and Construction Management Professions.
+10 Composition of council 3.
+The council consists of the following members, appointed by the Minister, taking into account, among other things, the principles of transparency and representivity-(a) six registered persons, excluding candidates, of whom at least four must actively practise in the project and construction management professions-(i) who must be nominated by the voluntary associations and any registered 15 person; and (ii) who must represent the categories of registered persons contemplated in section 18, in the prescribed manner; (b) two professionals in the service of the State, nominated by any sphere of government, of whom at least one must be nominated by the department; and 20 (c) two members of the public nominated through an open process of public participation.
+Nomination procedure 4.
+(1) When any nomination in terms of section 3(1)(a) or (b) becomes necessary, the council must invite registered persons, the voluntary associations and the State, 25 respectively, in the prescribed manner, to nominate within a period of at least 60 days from the date of the invitation, persons who qualify for nomination in terms of section 3(1)(a) or (b), respectively.
+(2) When any nomination in terms of section 3(1)(c) becomes necessary, the council must invite the public, by notice in the Gazette and in any newspaper the council 30 considers necessary, but in at least a leading newspaper in each province, to nominate persons within a period of at least 60 days from the date of the notice.

-Nomination procedure

-4. (1) When any nomination in terms of section 3(1)(a) or (b) becomes necessary, the council must invite registered persons, the voluntary associations and the State, respectively, in the prescribed manner, to nominate within a period of at least 60 days from the date of the invitation, persons who qualify for nomination in terms of section 25 3(1)(a) or (b), respectively.

-(2) When any nomination in terms of section 3(1)(c) becomes necessary, the council must invite the public, by notice in the Gazette and in any newspaper the council considers necessary, but in at least a leading newspaper in each province, to nominate persons for appointment to the council within the period of at least 60 days from the date 30 of the notice.

 (3) On receipt of any nomination, the council must, within 30 days from the expiry date specified in the invitation or the notice, make and submit its recommendations to the Minister.

-(4) The Minister must, within 60 days from the date of the receipt of the nominations 35 from the outgoing council, appoint new members of the council.
+35 (4) The Minister must, within 60 days from the date of the receipt of the nominations from the outgoing council, appoint new members of the council.
 (5) If the council receives no or insufficient nominations within the period specified in the invitation or the notice, the Minister may, after consultation with the council, appoint the required number of persons who qualify to be appointed in terms of this Act.

-(6) The Minister must, as soon as practicable after the appointment of the members of 40 the council, by notice in the Gazette, publish-

-- (a) the name of every person appointed as a member; - (b) the date from which the appointment takes effect; and - (c) the period for which the appointment is made.

-(7) The Minister must, within 30 days from the date of the appointment of the council, 45 determine the time and place of its first meeting, and, thereafter, the council must determine the time and place of any future meeting.

-Term of office of members of council

-5. (1) The term of office for members of the council is four years, but members continue in office until the succeeding council is duly constituted.

-(2) Subject to section 42(12), a member of the council may not serve for more than two consecutive terms of office.
+40 (6) The Minister must, as soon as practicable after the appointment of the members of the council, by notice in the Gazette, publish-(a) the name of every person appointed as a member; (b) the date from which the appointment takes effect; and (c) the period for which the appointment is made.
+45 (7) The Minister must, within 30 days from the date of the appointment of the council, determine the time and place of its first meeting, and, thereafter, the council must determine the time and place of any future meeting.
+Term of office of members of council 5.
+(1) The term of office for members of the council is four years, but members 50 continue in office until the succeeding council is duly constituted.
+(2) Subject to section 42(5), a member of the council may not serve for more than two consecutive terms of office.